 While Hawaiian Gardens offers many staple or traditional poker games, it also lets you play several “Cal” or California games.
-These gambling legislation-friendly versions of classic casino activities feature slightly altered rules so they don’t break California law.
+These gambling legislation-friendly versions of classic table games feature slightly altered rules so they don’t break California law.
 Available Cal games include:

 - Blackjack Poker

 - Pai Gow Poker

 - Pai Gow Tiles

 - EZ Baccarat

 - Ultimate Texas Hold ‘Em

 There are far fewer Cal game tables compared to the regular poker tables, but you shouldn’t have too much trouble ever finding space to play your favorite Cal game on most days of the week.